AuroraD-Hub/RT2---assignment/README.md

 roslaunch final_assignment move_base.launch
 roslaunch final_assignment interface.launch
 ```
 Gazebo and RViz environment is now available.
+At last, open the Notebook and run it to start the interface.

 ## Assignment
 For this assignment a software architecture for the control of the robot is developed.
-This architecture is defined as an user interface that takes user requests and then execute the corresponding controlling mode.
+This architecture is defined as an user interface on Jupyter Notebook that takes user requests and then execute the corresponding controlling mode.
 There are three different robot control modalities:
 * autonomously reach a position in the environment passed as input by the user
 * the user takes full control of the robot and drives it with the keyboard
 * the user takes control of the robot, but it is assisted to avoid collisions